swkkd/gowebapi/docs/EnumerationSetApi.md

 # **EnumerationSetCreateSecurityEntry**
-> EnumerationSetCreateSecurityEntry(ctx, webId, securityEntry, optional)
+> EnumerationSetCreateSecurityEntry(a.client.ctx, webId, securityEntry, optional)
 Create a security entry owned by the enumeration set.

 ### Required Parameters